 - Pour batter into 12 inch (30 cm) oven safe skillet that has been greased.
 Bake for 20 mins until set.
 Serve with roasted potatoes and roasted asparagus.
 Or a nice tossed salad!

-Look for the large curd, full fat, cottage cheese.
+Look for the full fat, ricotta cheese.
 I find it works the best.

 If feeding a crowd this recipe is easy to double (just click 2X on the recipe card) and distribute the batter across two skillets.